Productivity hacks - 12 min read

 Here’s why you should use a task management tool.

-With the MeisterTask-Google Calendar integration you can sync your calendar:
+With the MeisterTask-Google Calendar integration, you can sync your calendar:

 • With all tasks assigned to you in a specific project.
-This gives you an overview of your own tasks in individual projects.
-Syncing your projects as individual calendars – and using Google Calendar’s color coding – helps you to see at a glance which of your tasks belong to which projects.
+This gives you an overview of your tasks in individual projects.
+Syncing your projects as individual calendars – and using Google Calendar’s colour coding – helps you to see at a glance which of your tasks belong to which projects.

 • With all tasks assigned to you in all projects.
 This gives you an overview of all of your tasks in MeisterTask.
 With all of your tasks in one concise Google Calendar, you can narrow your field of view, analyze your schedule, and start planning your time around your task deadlines.

-Google calendar with “all tasks from all projects” imported from MeisterTask.
+imageGoogle calendar with “all tasks from all projects” imported from MeisterTask.

-Your team can use the integration too, so their tasks appear on their own calendars.
+Your team can use the integration too, so their tasks appear on their calendars.
 The ability to see each other’s schedules and deadlines via the integration makes scheduling meetings and making time for collaborative work much easier.
 Plus, as a manager, you can simply check your team’s calendars for an overview of their workload or availability.

 Prioritize your weekly to-dos in MeisterTask.
 Pin the tasks you want to focus on to your Agenda – then simply turn them into calendar events using the MeisterTask-Google Calendar integration.